Am I good enough?

 How many instruments can I study?

-Although it isn’t a requirement to audition on more than one instrument, we would encourage you to consider taking up a second instrument – especially piano, if this is not your first study – if offered a place.
-Most students stop at two instruments, because studying a third instrument would take away from the time that is available for the practice of their two main studies.
-However, if your Head of Department and the Director of Music were to agree that a Third Study instrument was acceptable, the lessons for the third instrument would have to be paid for as an extra.
+Although it isn’t a requirement to audition on more than one instrument, we would encourage you to consider taking up a second instrument if offered a place.
+Most students stop at two instruments, and find that this is more than enough to occupy their time with learning and practicing to a high standard.
+However, with permission from your Head of Department, it is occasionally possible to take a Third Study instrument.
+Lessons for this third instrument would have to be paid for as an extra.

 Many Chetham’s students do play other instruments besides their main studies, but do not necessarily get lessons.
 The musical culture of the school gives them the skills to play for their own enjoyment – or to call on friends to help them out.

-Can I join the school in Year 11?
+Can I join the school in Year 11 or Year 13?

-As a general rule we don’t accept students into Year 11 as this is half-way through your GCSEs.
+As a general rule we don’t accept students into Year 11 or Year 13, as this is half way through the GCSE or A-level programme.
 However, in exceptional circumstances we may consider it as an option.

 Chetham’s educates the boy and girl choristers of Manchester Cathedral, who may join the choir between the ages of 8-10 and usually remain as choristers until around the age of 13.
-Choristers receive first-class musical training from the Cathedral staff and study an additional instrument at Chetham’s, which means many of them remain at the school as First-Study instrumentalists when their voices mature.
+Choristers receive first-class musical training from the Cathedral staff and study an additional instrument at Chetham’s, which means that in Year 8, most choristers are ready to successfully re-audition for the School as First-Study instrumentalists or singers.
 Entry routes and funding for choristers differ from other students; find out more here.

 What performance opportunities will I have?